 • Organize learning experiences

-• Measure behavioral changes
+• Measure behavioural changes

 • Perform tests

-Continuous and Comprehensive Evaluation (CCE):
+Continuous and Comprehensive Evaluation (CCE)

 Continuous and Comprehensive Evaluation is a system which was introduced by CBSE in India to assess all aspects of a student’s development on a continuous basis throughout the year.
 It covers both scholastic subjects as well as co-scholastic areas such as performance in arts, music, dance, sports, athletics and other cultural activities.
 Some students are not good in academics but can excel in other extracurricular activities.

-• Continuous denotes regular and continuous activities conducted throughout the year to achieve all round development.
+• Continuous denotes regular and continuous activities conducted throughout the year to achieve all-round development.

-• Comprehensive suggests mental, emotional and physical aspects of the student’s progress i.e. all round development of the student.
+• Comprehensive suggests mental, emotional and physical aspects of the student’s progress i.e. all-round development of the student.

-• Evaluation suggests variety of tools and techniques which are used to assess and evaluate the student’s progress.
+• Evaluation suggests a variety of tools and techniques which are used to assess and evaluate the student’s progress.

-Objectives of CCE:
+Objectives of CCE

 Some of the objectives of CCE are as follows